ideal-postcodes/ideal-postcodes-node/README.md

 ## Usage

-Perform lookups by calling **#lookupPostode(postcode, callback)** using the test postcode "ID1 1QD".
+Perform lookups by calling **#lookupPostode(postcode, callback)**.
 This function is asynchronous and so takes 2 arguments, the postcode and a callback to handle the response.

+Use the postcode "ID1 1QD" to test the service.

 ```javascript
 idealPostcodes.lookupPostcode("ID1 1QD", function (error, addresses) {